MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-drop-shipment.md

 ---
 # <a name="make-drop-shipments"></a>Make Drop Shipments

-A drop shipment is the shipment of items from one of your suppliers directly to one of your customers.
+A drop shipment is the shipment of items from one of your vendors directly to one of your customers.

-When a sales order is marked for drop shipment, and you create a purchase order specifying the customer in the **Ship-to** field, **Customer Address**, you can link the two documents to instruct the supplier to ship directly to the customer.
+When a sales order is marked for drop shipment, and you create a purchase order specifying the customer in the **Ship-to** field, **Customer Address**, you can link the two documents to instruct the vendor to ship directly to the customer.
 <br><br>

 > [!Video https://www.microsoft.com/en-us/videoplayer/embed/RE4mOyM?rel=0]